 34-35 “Let me give you a new command: Love one another.
 In the same way I loved you, you love one another.
 This is how everyone will recognize that you are my disciples—when they see the love you have for each other.”

-To me this is one of the most powerful scriptures in the Bible.
+To me, this is one of the most powerful scriptures in the Bible.
 It tells us how we are to live our lives.
 Jesus says this at the last supper and before his arrest and crucifixion.
-So many of us are just like Peter when he said to Jesus –
+So many of us were just like Peter when he said to Jesus –

 36 Simon Peter asked, “Master, just where are you going?”

 Jesus answered, “You can’t now follow me where I’m going.
 You will follow later.”

 37 “Master,” said Peter, “why can’t I follow now?
 I’ll lay down my life for you!”

 38 “Really?
 You’ll lay down your life for me?
 The truth is that before the rooster crows, you’ll deny me three times.”

 Our purpose here is to not talk about our faith as much as we are to live it.
 Living it is to show the love of God through our actions with others.

 The power of true love is most profound with significant loss.
 The actions of the lone gunman in Orlando Night Club were extremely severe.
 Each time our country has suffered such a loss, the community responds.
 The stories after 9/11 were great healing to our country.

 Our response should be that no matter who you are–your life matters, and you matter.
 Our community will always suffer when anyone dies.
 We suffer even more when that loss is due to violence, such as in Orlando.